ligato/docs/docs/user-guide/concepts.md

 l2fib del: bridge domain ID 1 invalid
 ```

 The end result is a configuration that cannot be removed until the bridge domain and interface are re-created.
-To avoid similar scenarios and provide more flexibility in the configuration order, the VPP agent uses an automatic configuration sequencing mechanism.

 ---

-### Using the Ligato VPP agent
+### Using the KV Scheduler

-The VPP agent employs a northbound (NB) API definition for every supported configuration item.
+The VPP agent exposes a northbound (NB) API definition for every supported configuration item.
 NB interface configuration through an API creates the interface, sets its state, MAC address, IP addresses and so on.

 The VPP agent goes further by permitting the configuration of VPP items with non-existent references.
-Such an item is not configured per se, but rather the VPP agent holds on to the information and postpones VPP configuration programming until all dependencies are resolved.
+Such an item is not configured per se, but rather the KV Scheduler holds on to the information and postpones VPP configuration programming until all dependencies are resolved.
 This removes the strict VPP configuration ordering constraint.

-To illustrate this process, begin by programming the FIB entry into VPP:
+To illustrate this process, begin by programming the L2FIB entry into VPP:
 ```bash
 agentctl kvdb put /vnf-agent/vpp1/config/vpp/l2/v2/fib/bd1/mac/62:89:C6:A3:6D:5C '{"phys_address":"62:89:C6:A3:6D:5C","bridge_domain":"bd1","outgoing_interface":"if1","action":"FORWARD"}'
 ```